0xADE1A1DE/AssemblyLine/tools/README.md

 ### Set SIB to NASM

-1. `$ asmline --nasm-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` matches nasm
+1. `$ asmline --nasm-sib path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` matches nasm
     ```
     --nasm-sib
             In SIB addressing if the index register is esp or rsp then the base and index registers